0xHarrix/TNSDC-Generative-AI/README.md

-Sure, here's an example of a README.md file for your HealthCare ChatBot project:

----

 # HealthCare ChatBot

 HealthCare ChatBot is a web-based application designed to assist users in understanding their symptoms, providing potential diagnoses, and offering precautionary measures.
 This chatbot utilizes a simple interface and machine learning algorithms to deliver accurate information based on user inputs.